-Criteria JORC Code explanation Commentary Drilling at the Deep Sulphide Target was carried out, aiming to define an approximate 100m x 100m pattern by use of "mother" holes and deflections from these holes.
-Percussion / reverse circulation pre-collars (where used) sampled on a composite basis.
+Criteria JORC Code explanation Commentary Drilling at the Deep Sulphide Target was carried out with the aim of defining an approximate 60m x 60m pattern by use of "mother" holes and deflections therefrom.
 Mineralised zones are drilled using core drilling.
-Sampling carried out under supervision of a qualified geologist using procedures outlined below including industry standard QA/QC.
-Samples submitted for analysis to ALS Chemex PTY Ltd (ALS) are pulverised in its entirety at ALS and split to obtain a 0.2g sample for digestion and analysis.
+Sampling is carried out under supervision of a qualified geologist using procedures outlined below including industry standard QA/QC.
+Samples submitted for analysis to ALS Chemex (Pty) Ltd (ALS) are pulverised in its entirety at ALS and split to obtain a 0.2g sample for digestion and analysis.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc.) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc.).
 Anglovaal: Records for core size are not available.
 No record on core orientation.
 Orion: Diamond core drilling using NQ and BQ sized core.
 BQ core was only drilled where problems were encountered in the original NQ drilled drill hole and the drilling could not continue with NQ size.
 In the near-surface weathered zone HQ core was drilled.
 Pre-collar drilled using percussion drilling on certain holes (above mineralisation).
 Core was orientated in holes selected for geotechnical studies.

-Criteria JORC Code explanation Commentary Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 Anglovaal: All mineralised intersections were done with core drilling.
 Core recoveries are documented on the assay sheets.
 Core recoveries were measured for each "run".
 In most V holes and all D and F holes, intersections were in hard rock and recoveries were generally good through the mineralisation.
 Orion: All mineralised intersections are done with core drilling.
 Core stick-ups reflecting the depth of the drill hole are recorded at the rig at the end of each core run.
 A block with the depth of the hole written on it is placed in the core box at the end of each run.
 At the core yard, the length of core in the core box is measured for each run.
 The measured length of core is subtracted from the length of the run as recorded from the stick-up measured at the rig to determine the core lost.
 Core recovery in all the mineralised intersections are good.
-No grade variation with recovery noted.